ADD CONDITION

 Drug Overview

-Honey Drops are a soothing remedy designed to temporarily relieve coughs caused by colds and minor throat irritations or soreness.
-They can provide comfort when you're feeling under the weather, helping to ease discomfort associated with a cough or a scratchy throat.
+Honey Drops are a soothing product designed to temporarily relieve cough caused by colds and minor throat irritation or soreness.
+They work by providing a comforting effect that can help ease your symptoms when you're feeling under the weather.
+If you're experiencing a cough or a scratchy throat, Honey Drops may offer you some relief.

 Uses